2019, Visit the land of the Rising Sun -Beautiful Japan Cherry Blossom Festival

 2. Japan has the world’s lowest Crime rate.
 Bicycles, mobiles, bags are safe in streets, hotels or even local metros.
 Nothing ever gets stolen.

-3. There are over 6800 islands in Japan.
-Out of which only 430 islands are inhabited.
+3. There are over 6800 islands in Japan and 430 islands are inhabited.

 4. Japan is the land of earthquakes.
 The country has over 200 volcanoes Mild tremors are common and felt very often.
 There are more than 1500 earthquakes a year.
 You may experience one too, on your next holiday.